intel/QATzip/README.md

 With current configuration, each PCI-e device in C6XX platform could support 32 processes in maximum.

-### Install QAT As Non-root User
-  Please refer to [Intel&reg; QuickAssist Technology (Intel&reg; QAT) Software for Linux\* Getting Started Guide][13] section "3.8 Running Applications as Non-Root User".

 ### Enable qzstd
-If you want to enable lz4s + postprocessing pipeline, you have to compile qzstd. which is a sample app to support ZSTD format compression/decompression. before enabling qzstd, make sure that you have installed zstd static lib.
+If you want to enable lz4s + postprocessing pipeline, you have to compile qzstd which is a sample app to support ZSTD format compression/decompression.
+Before enabling qzstd, make sure that you have installed zstd static lib.

 **Compile qzstd**